-There Has Been €46 Billion of Debt Relief and €42 Billion of Debt Reduction from 3rd Programme Concessionary Loans
+Who Will be Held Accountable for Not Recognizing the €46 Billion of Debt Relief and the €42 Billion of Debt Reduction from the 3rd Programme Concessionary Loans?

 Notes: Prepared under the direction of Japonica Partners based on ESM and Bloomberg data as of 14 October 2016.
 2017 estimate assumes present value of 22% of €15.7 billion disbursement; 2018 estimate assumes present value of 27% of €12.9 billion disbursement.
 2017-2018 debt reduction estimates may require adjustment upon further disclosure of use of proceeds.